Classic Boxer Shorts

 Because fully elasticated boxers are cut very square, if we are to grade boxers to allow for a different waist;hip ratio, we would grade the waist and hip the same, but allow a varying elastic measurement.

 What sets a luxury boxer short apart is often the type of buttons used, and how it is sewn on.
 A luxury boxer will probably use pearl buttons with shanks.
 The shank is the extra thread that is sewn around the main threads to give the button more depth and some rigidity.

 Troca buttons are cheaper than pearl buttons, but plastic buttons are cheapest.

 The fabric is a very important part of a boxers design.
-It is probably the most important thing that distinguishes a luxury product from an ordinary one.
-As it is worn next to the skin the feel is really important.
+Tailored undershorts need to look stylish, and feel comfortable next to the skin.
+The fabric is probably the most important thing that distinguishes a luxury product from an ordinary one.

 There are a number of high quality cottons in two-ply or three-ply,used to make boxer shorts :